mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/0059-event-store-kafka-using-livy.md

-# Accessing MapR Event Store For Apache Kafka in Zeppelin Using the Spark Interpreter
+# ccessing MapR Event Store For Apache Kafka in Zeppelin Using the Livy Interpreter

-This section contains a MapR Event Store For Apache Kafka streaming example that you can run in your Apache Zeppelin notebook using the Spark interpreter.
+This section contains a MapR Event Store For Apache Kafka streaming example that you can run in your Apache Zeppelin notebook using the Livy interpreter.

 > **Note:** See [MapR Data Science Refinery Support by MapR Core Version](https://mapr.com/docs/61/DataScienceRefinery/DSRSupportByCoreVersion.html) for limitations in version support when accessing MapR Event Store.